-Contact tracing is considered an effective approach for curbing the spread of COVID-19 during the pandemic.
-Contact tracing can be carried out manually by human contact tracers or digitally via GPS or Bluetooth devices.
-The collected data from contact tracing networks (CTN), which can be regarded as a type of social networks with person as nodes and an edge between two people representing they are within 6 feet of each other.
-CTNs are of research interest since they provide valuable information for better understanding how physical proximity affects the spread of the disease and human contact behaviors during the pandemic and they evolve, among others.
-However, directly sharing CTN data even for research purposes is associated with privacy concerns.
-For example, adversaries may link a CTN with other database or use background knowledge to infer who were infected with COVID-19 and tell who were close physically (appearing in the same place at the same time) based on the edge information given in a CTN.
+Contact tracing (CT) is an effective approach for curbing the spread of COVID-19 during the pandemic.
+CT can be carried out manually by human tracers or digitally via GPS or Bluetooth devices.
+CTNs, constructed from CT data, can be regarded as a type of social networks with individuals being the nodes and an edge between two people representing a close contact between them (e.g., within 6 feet of each other for a cumulative total of 15 minutes or more over a 24-hour period).
+CTNs are of research interest as they provide valuable information to better understand how physical proximity affects the spread of the disease and human contact behaviors during the pandemic, among others.
+However, sharing CTNs as is has privacy concerns as adversaries may link a CTN with other databases or use background knowledge to infer who were infected with COVID-19 and tell who were close physically (appearing in the same place at the same time) based on the edge information in a CTN.